pauls658/NeuroDiff-ASE2020-Artifact/README.md

 This artifact contains the code for the ASE 2020 Paper "NeuroDiff: Differential Verification of Deep Neural Networks" and documentation on how to use it.
 We provide a VM working out of the box [here]().
 The username is "neurodiff" and the password is " " (i.e. a single space character). **Note on the VM: if you reconfigure the number of cpus on the VM, you _must_ recompile OpenBLAS (see below section).
 Failing to do so will cause buffer overflows and may casue NeuroDiff to produce unsound results**

 # Installation
+This installation is tested on a an ubuntu 18 VM.
 ## Dependencies
 The following debian and python packages must be install to build and run neurodiff:
 ```console